NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

   parallel_models: true

-And then run ``n3fit`` with a replica range to be parallelized (in this case from replica 1 to replica 4).
+Note that currently, in order to run with parallel models, one has to set ``savepseudodata: false`` in the ``fitting`` section of the runcard.
+Once this is done, the user can run ``n3fit`` with a replica range to be parallelized (in this case from replica 1 to replica 4).

 .. code-block:: bash